 With higher-credit score consumers, providers and landlords are more likely to lower these deposits or, in some cases, waive them entirely.
 Put simply, high-scoring residents are considered to present less of a financial risk in the long-term.

 Many employers use both background and credit checks as a part of their hiring practices.
-They might even run these checks before interviews are conducted, meaning you won’t even get your foot in the door if your reports pull up unsavory info.
+They might even run these checks before interviews are conducted.
+This means you won’t even get your foot in the door if your reports pull up unsavory info.
 Things like bankruptcies, poor payment history or open collections can all lead employers to question your abilities and deem you unfit for the position they’re hiring for.

 Achieving Good Credit

 Don’t have that top-notch credit score just yet?
 Don’t fret.
-There are plenty of ways to build that credit up and take advantage of all the benefits a high score has to offer.
+There are plenty of ways to build that credit up.
+Be sure to take advantage of all the benefits a high score has to offer.

-If you’ve never taken out a credit card or loan, you might not have a credit score at all — and that’s OK.
+If you’ve never taken out a credit card or loan, you might not have a credit score at all.
+That’s OK.
 It’s actually easier to build good credit from scratch than to repair bad credit.
 Experts say it generally takes about six months to build a solid credit file up, so get started as soon as you can by opening a low-interest credit card, using it responsibly and paying off your balance month over month.

 If you’re looking to repair a poor credit score, it might take a bit longer to recover.
-Bankruptcies and foreclosures stay on your credit report for up to seven years, but other missteps can be recovered far quicker than that.
-If you’ve been late on payments or have accounts in collection, be sure to catch up on your bills and contact the appropriate creditors to settle the collections efforts or set up a payment plan.
+Bankruptcies and foreclosures stay on your credit report and public records for up to seven years, but other missteps can be recovered far quicker than that.
+If you’ve been late on payments or have accounts in collection, be sure to catch up on your bills.
+Contact the appropriate creditors to settle the collections efforts or set up a payment plan.